 The Best Yoga Exercises for the Knees

 Knee pain can come into the frame for a variety of reasons, but its substantial recovery can be done through yoga.
-Yoga can benefit, by correcting one’s posture, aligning the body, stretching the knee muscles and strengthening the inner thigh muscles.
+Yoga can benefit, by correcting one’s posture, aligning the body, stretching the knee muscles, and strengthening the inner thigh muscles.
 Knee anatomy and corrections have become a vital part of the curriculum during Yoga teacher training in Rishikesh, mostly because of its huge role in perfecting the asanas.

 Here are some basic Yoga exercises for knees, proven to provide relief from the pain:

 - Padangusthasana: Popularly known as the Big Toe Pose.
 This pose eliminates any fatigue from the body by stretching the muscles and thus improving the blood flow.
-It strengthens and tightens the hamstrings that directly help with knee pain.
+It strengthens and tightens the hamstrings that directly helps with knee pain.

 - Raise your knee caps and slowly bend forward as you exhale without bending your knees and back.